-Evobrutinib is an investigational oral medication to treat relapsing-remitting multiple sclerosis (RRMS).
-Also called M2951, it was developed by Merck KGaA (known as EMD Serono in the U.S. and Canada).
+Evobrutinib, also called M2951, is an investigational oral medication to treat relapsing multiple sclerosis (MS), which includes relapsing-remitting MS (RRMS) and active secondary progressive MS (SPMS).
+Merck KGaA (known as EMD Serono in the U.S. and Canada) is developing the treatment.

 How does evobrutinib work?

-Bruton’s tyrosine kinase (BTK) is a protein present on several immune cells, such as B cells, macrophages, and monocytes, that are involved in inflammation.
+Bruton’s tyrosine kinase (BTK) is a protein present on several immune cells, such as B-cells, macrophages, and monocytes, that are important for inflammation.
 BTK plays a vital role in B-cell activation, development, multiplication, and function.
-B cells can activate T cells and further enhance the inflammatory process that damages the myelin sheath.
+B-cells can activate T-cells and further enhance the inflammatory process that damages the myelin sheath.

-Evobrutinib is a BTK inhibitor: It blocks the BTK protein and prevents the activation and function of B cells and subsequently curbs T-cell function and inflammation.
-Thus, by blocking BTK protein, it is hoped that evobrutinib can reduce the nerve cell damage seen in MS patients, and prevent relapses.
+Evobrutinib is a BTK inhibitor.
+It blocks the BTK protein and prevents the activation and function of B-cells and subsequently curbs T-cell function and inflammation.
+Thus, by blocking BTK protein, researchers hope that evobrutinib can reduce the nerve cell damage seen in MS patients, and prevent relapses.

 Evobrutinib in clinical trials

-A placebo-controlled Phase 2 clinical trial (NCT02975349) compared the efficacy and safety of evobrutinib to that of Tecfidera, an MS treatment approved by the U.S. Food and Drug Administration to reduce the activation of the immune system.
-A total of 267 patients were randomly assigned to receive Tecfidera, a placebo, or three different doses of evobrutinib (25 mg or 75 mg once daily, or 75 mg twice daily).
+A placebo-controlled Phase 2 clinical trial (NCT02975349) compared the efficacy and safety of evobrutinib to that of Tecfidera, an MS treatment that the U.S. Food and Drug Administration (FDA) approved as a treatment to reduce the activation of the immune system.
+Researchers randomly assigned 267 patients to receive Tecfidera, a placebo, or three different doses of evobrutinib (25 mg once daily, 75 mg once daily, or 75 mg twice daily).
 Researchers reported no relapses in 79% of patients who received the highest treatment dose.
-The study also reported reduced brain lesions in MS patients after 24 weeks of treatment, which was maintained through 48 weeks of treatment.
+The study also reported reduced brain lesions in MS patients after 24 weeks of treatment.
+This was maintained through 48 weeks of treatment.

-Two ongoing Phase 3 studies — EVOLUTION RMS1 (NCT04032158 ) and EVOLUTION RMS2 (NCT04032171) — are comparing evobrutinib with Avonex, by Biogen, which is a formulation of interferon beta-1a approved to treat MS. Each study plans to enroll a total of 950 RRMS patients.
-The participants will be randomized to receive evobrutinib or Avonex.
-The primary objective of the studies is to measure the annual relapse rate, and secondary goals include measuring disability progression and new brain lesions.
-The EVOLUTION RMS2 study is expected to be completed by June 2023, and EVOLUTION RMS1 is expected to be done by October 2026.
+Two ongoing Phase 3 studies — EVOLUTION RMS1 (NCT04032158 ) and EVOLUTION RMS2 (NCT04032171) — are comparing evobrutinib with Avonex, by Biogen.
+Avonex is a formulation of interferon beta-1a approved to treat MS. Each study plans to enroll a total of 950 RRMS patients.
+Researchers will randomize the participants to receive evobrutinib or Avonex.
+The primary objective of the studies is to measure the annual relapse rate.
+The secondary goals include measuring disability progression and the formation of new brain lesions.
+Researchers expect to complete EVOLUTION RMS2 by June 2023, and EVOLUTION RMS1 by October 2026.

 Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.